A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Discussion

 \subsection{Sensitivity to Input Physics}

-In \citet{Ambwani1988} the photoelectric absorption effect is modeled for individual chemical elements with $Z = 7, 14, 28$.
-Our work here provides a more generalized formula which extends to H. Here we examine how the fitting formula affects the spectral fit.
-We test with Model CO080, because the ejected matter is mostly H-rich matter enriched by $^{12}$C and $^{16}$O.
+In \citet{Ambwani1988} the photoelectric absorption effect is modeled for three representative atomic number $Z = 7, 14, 28$, corresponding to unburnt fuel, partially incinerated ash and fully incinerated ash.
+Our work here provides a more generalized formula which extends from He to Zn based on the atomic cross section of individual elements.
+Here we examine how the fitting formula affects the spectral fit.
+We test by the W7 model.
+This model has a C+O rich surface and a Si-rich middle layer.
+But the atomic number does not exactly lie at the prescribed value.
+Therefore, we want to understand if the deviation due to transition across layers can cause deviation.

-The line strength of 487, 511 and 1198 keV are within a factor of unity for the two models.
-The model using the element-specific formula in \citet{Ambwani1988} shows a smoother low energy background.
-Since the line strength is the quantity of interest for the $\gamma$-ray line survey, this shows our results will still remain valid for other possible interpolations of these interaction cross sections.

-To further demonstrate the importance of photoelectric absorption, we repeat the experiment for the Model W7 using the same formula as above.
 In Figure \ref{fig:spectra_W7_comp_pe} we show the spectra at Day 25 using the two choices of fitting formula.
-Different from the Model CO080, W7 contains much more iron-group elements.
-The formula for $Z=7$ underestimates the actual cross section for photoelectric absorption.
-This leads to a higher low-energy background.
-The 158 keV line is as strong as the 812 keV line.
-Using our fitting formula, the actual low energy background can be lower by an order of magnitude.
+The two models show a good agreement with each other except for minor deviations between 100 -- 200 keV.
+This confirms that our more generalized fitting can reduce to the three-element model described in \cite{Ambwani1988}.
+Minor difference can be observed near the lower end of the spectrum.